alphacentaury-github/ReactionGUI/README.md

 # ReactionGUI
 GUI for easy and intuitive reaction calculation

+Written by Y.-H. Song(yhsong@ibs.re.kr), I.J.
+Shin(geniean@ibs.re.kr)

+## Disclamer
+    Copyright (c) 2020, All rights reserved.

+    ReactionGUI is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    ReactionGUI is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
 ## Requirements
 Recommend to install Anaconda( https://www.anaconda.com/products/individual ) for python environment